iTwin/appui/test-apps/appui-test-app/standalone/README.md

   - Optional variable used to immediately open the specific snapshot file from local disk as soon as app starts.
 - IMJS_UITESTAPP_IMODEL_VIEWID
   - Optional variable to define the Id of the view to display.
 If not specified or not found in file, a default view Id is located used.
-- IMJS_TESTAPP_REACT_AXE_CONSOLE
-  - If defined, open the AXE console for React.
 - IMJS_MAPBOX_KEY
   - If defined, sets the MapBox key for the `MapLayerOptions` as an "access_token".
 - IMJS_BING_MAPS_KEY